 Research and Creative Interestsglobal media studies, public/urban screens, video & media arts, media geographies, media infrastructures, cinema & media co-production/production, Japanese and Chinese language screen media, Inter-Asian screen media, cinema & media theory and criticism, digital humanities,

-Often based in the historical and contemporary stakes of cinema and screen media in East Asia and the Asia Pacific, my research addresses the dynamics and experiences of place, space, and location as they are produced within transnational, regional, and urban cinema and screen media cultures.
-My approach is deeply interdisciplinary, drawing from critical cinema and media studies, critical geography studies; urban and infrastructure studies; global, transnational, and regional studies; as well as digital humanities and creative practice.
+My research addresses the dynamics and co-constitution of place, space, and location as they are produced within transnational, regional, and urban screen media cultures.
+My work is interdisciplinary and multi-modal, drawing from critical cinema, screen, and media studies; critical geography studies; urban and infrastructure studies; global, transnational, and regional studies; as well as digital humanities and creative practice.

 Courses Commonly Taught

 C219: Media in the Global Context

 X478: Uncovering the Media City: Public Screen Cultures and Urban China (Field Experience in Media)

 C792: Space, Place, and Media: Approaches in Media and Geography

 · Locating Media Art, Screens, and Architectural Complexes in Urban China [book manuscript under development]